mstocco/mariostoc.co/content/traininglog/20210411-ironman2021-20weeksout.md

 Overall this was a productive week.
 Work has been going well, the renovation is progressing and I have been getting the workouts in.
 This was the week that winter turned into summer too.

-My confidence in the water is heading in the right direction.
-The early morning sessions are paying dividends.
+Steady improvements in the water are starting to show.
+The early morning sessions are paying off.

 Ironman published the Participant List for IMC.
 My name appears on page 83; 2772 people registered.
 With that number of people descending on Penticton, I wonder if the event is going to go ahead...